How do I check the neighbour's rights before I make an offer?

 Other points to consider

-If you do decide to put in an offer, you should consider the following points.
+If you do decide to make an offer, you should consider the following points.

 Your solicitor will not usually visit the property, even if they live and work in the area.